cashubtc/nuts/bonded-pol.md

 ### 13.1 First-Challenger Payout

 Version 1 awards the full bond to the first confirmed successful challenger.
-This creates intentional competition and may cause witness copying, fee races, private relay use, and miner extractable value.
+This creates intentional competition, fee races, private relay use, and miner extractable value.

-Committing `challenger_script_pubkey` when entering `CHALLENGED` prevents later witness copying from changing the payout for response-based challenges.
-Atomic self-contained challenges remain susceptible to transaction copying unless the challenge proof commits to the payout script or the covenant otherwise binds proof authorization to that script.
+Every challenge transaction requires a BIP-342 signature under its payout key.
+For response-based challenges, the signature commits to the successor containing that key.
+For atomic challenges, it commits directly to the covenant-checked terminal payout.
+A third party cannot mutate that signed transaction, but may copy public evidence into a distinct competing transaction paying another key.
+This is a deliberate consequence of the version-1 first-confirmed-challenger policy, not an authorization bypass.

 These consequences are accepted in version 1.